Information on the coronavirus for staff and guests

 - Returnees from designated risk areas are required to self-isolate and notify the Jena health office (using the webform, by email to firstname.lastname@example.org or +49 3641 492222).
 The office will coordinate all further measures.

 - Public ordinance mandates wearing mouth and nose protection while frequenting shops, using public transport facilities as well as at workplaces.
-Workplaces are exempt if they provide a minimum area of 110 sqft per employee, and ensure that the minimum distance of 6 ft is observed at all times.
+Workplaces are exempt if they provide a minimum area of 110 sqft per employee, limit the number of people per room to no more than 5, and ensure that the minimum distance of 6 ft is observed at all times.

 Current regulations at Helmholtz Institute Jena